-Continuum of Purpose graphic designed by Sylvia Duckworth @sylviaduckworth https://goo.gl/6Hmd4J with content updated by Barbara Bray from original content with Kathleen McClaskey.
+The Continuum of Purpose graphic designed by Sylvia Duckworth @sylviaduckworth https://goo.gl/6Hmd4J with content updated by Barbara Bray from original content with Kathleen McClaskey.
 The content is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License. *

-Establishing a clear purpose for learning encourages a desire to increase a deeper understanding of that purpose.
+Establishing a clear purpose for learning encourages a desire to increase a deeper understanding of what you want for your life.
 In stating a purpose, learners can make their expectations for learning clear.
-Purpose goes beyond what we listed under the other continuums because the learner is identifying a challenge or problem based on something that they are passionate about.
+Purpose goes beyond what we listed under the other continuums because the learner is identifying a challenge, problem, or something that they are passionate about.
 It is more than pursuing their purpose.
 The whole sense of purpose is bigger than self.
 When you have a purpose, it has a broader reach, is self-fulfilling, and gives you a meaningful and purposeful life.

 John F. Kennedy

 Conformity is about being compliant.
-It is when students match their attitudes, beliefs, and behaviors to the other learners in the class.
-Learners tend to follow orders and are more concerned with what their peers believe.
-They feel peer pressure from the majority of the group.
-This can be called “groupthink.”
-The only purpose they have is similar to the group purpose or other extrinsic factors like grades and being accepted by the group.
+It is when students match their attitudes, beliefs, and behaviors to the others in the class.
+Students at this level tend to follow orders and are more concerned with what their peers believe.
+They tend to feel peer pressure from the majority of the group.
+This attitude can be called “groupthink.”
+The only purpose that students have when conforming is similar to the group purpose or other extrinsic factors like working for grades or being accepted by the group.

 Making a Difference

 When learners find a problem or challenge that they are passionate about, this is where empathy can come into play.
 The learner looks beyond their own self-interests so they can foster a meaningful life.
 They want to make a difference by finding a solution to a problem and tackling it.
 This gives them a sense of purpose in the world.
-When learners have a clearly stated and understood the purpose, then they have the foundation for the process of building concepts, skills, and information.
+When learners have a clearly stated purpose, then they have the foundation for the process of building concepts, skills, and information.
 They want to learn more because it is something they are interested in and passionate about.
 When they do this, they may find their purpose for learning and their life.
 I wrote this quote below some time ago and believe passion and purpose matter for all of us.

 your passion to discover your purpose.”